molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

   * For Greenland,  both liquid and solid contributions are pretty stable in the period 1959-1990 and then (from 1990 to present) show strong trends and variations.
 Therefore, we decided to use the 'stable' climatology (based on 1959-1990 period) for the spinup run.
 Sensitivity run, with interannual runoff/calving variability will start in 1980, hence from a stabilized pre-90's state.
-  * For Antarctica, we only have annual climatology that will be used through the whole project.
+  * For Antarctica, we only have annual climatology that will be used throughout the whole project.

 ## 3. Preparing run time files: NEMO version dependent.
 At run time, NEMO requires control input files such as namelists for the ocean and the sea-ice, as well as a